Grutas Tolantongo Hot Springs: What to Know Before You Go

 Is Grutas de Tolantongo natural?

 There are many parts of Grutas de Tolantongo that are natural.
 The cave, tunnel, and stunning river are all natural, as is the magnificent box canyon where Grutas Tolantongo is located.
-The most well-known part of Tolantongo that is not natural is the series of pools that were built into the side of the mountain and filled with thermal water.
+The series of pools built into the side of the mountain and filled with thermal water are man-made.

 Why is the water in Tolantongo warm?